-RE: Recommendations for San Francisco Health Service System (HSS) - Fiscal Year (FY) 2021-
+RE: Recommendations for San Francisco Health Service System (HSS) - Fiscal Year (FY)

-22 and FY 2022-23 General Fund Administrative Budget
+2021-22 and FY 2022-23 General Fund Administrative Budget

 This is the second meeting on the San Francisco Health Service System (SFHSS) FY 2021-22 and FY 2022-23 General Fund Administration Budget.
-This memo discusses the development of the proposed budget and is presented for approval by the Health Service Board (Board).
+This memo discusses the development of the proposed budget and will be presented at the February 10, 2021, Board Finance and Budget Committee.
+Subject to the recommendation of the Finance & Budget Committee, this is presented for approval by the Health Service Board (Board).